zlehmann/Codealong-Creating-Columns-v-000/README.md

 In this code along exercise we will add column structure to our page layouts.

-## Steps
+## Tasks for LearnIDE Environment Users

+1. Click the "OPEN IDE" button

+## Tasks for Local Environment Users

 1. Fork this repository.
-2. Clone your fork.
+2. Clone your fork locally.
-3. cd into the folder for this lab.
+3. `cd` into the local repo you just cloned.

+## Process

-4. Code along with the included video below.
+1. Code along with the included video below.

+Keep in mind that in this video the instructor is using a local environment.
+If you're using the learnIDE environment, spin up your server by issuing an `httpserver` command in the Terminal.
+Then point your browser to the address provided.
+Edit your code along with the instructor.

 ## Code Along Exercise 4 ~ 28min